-5.5.
-The safety case and supporting safety assessment should demonstrate that consideration has been given to all steps in the generation and processing of the waste up to its disposal, including clearance of material from regulatory control and the authorized discharge of effluents, and to the overall compatibility of all steps.
-Thus, operational aspects and long term safety aspects of waste management should be considered, as well as the possible need for future handling and processing of the waste after the nuclear power plant or research reactor has been decommissioned or permanently shut down, and the risks and doses that may be associated with these activities.
+5.4.
+The safety case for the waste management facilities and activities at a nuclear fuel cycle facility should identify interfaces between the radioactive waste management facility and the operational limits and conditions of the nuclear fuel cycle facility.
+If the waste is to be managed at a dedicated (centralized) waste management facility, the safety case and supporting safety assessment should demonstrate that consideration has been given to all steps in the generation and processing of the waste up to its disposal, including the clearance of radioactive material from regulatory control and the authorized discharge of effluents, and to the overall compatibility of all steps.
+Thus, operational aspects and long term safety aspects of waste management should be considered, as well as the possible need for future handling, processing and storage of the waste and the risks and doses that may be associated with these activities.